MicrosoftDocs/well-architected/well-architected/sustainability/sustainability-application-platform.md

 - Choose data centers close to the customer.
   - Network traversal increases if the data center is a greater distance from consumers.

+## Scalability and capacity

+- An application design relies on the underlying platform.
+Consider the platform

 ## Next step

 Review the design considerations for deployment and testing.